Home

 Is it possible to transfer my education loan subsidy benefits if I switch from SBI to another bank during my course?

-No. Subsidy benefits under CSIS are tied to the sanctioning bank.
-If you transfer your loan to another bank, subsidy eligibility resets and may be lost unless specifically coordinated under the scheme rules.
+No. CSIS benefits are tied to the sanctioning bank.
+Transferring the loan may result in loss of subsidy unless coordinated under scheme rules.

 Vaishali Pandey